by Andrea M. Darcy

 Asperger’s is now considered to be part of the autism spectrum.
 It’s not uncommon if you have Asperger’s to hate being touched by others, unless it’s by someone you know well.

 If we have severe anxiety, our mind is constantly searching for danger.
-So anyone coming into our personal space could feel more threatening than usual as we are ‘on guard’.
+So anyone coming into our interpersonal space could feel more threatening than usual as we are ‘on guard’.
 With social anxiety disorder, this becomes the main issue.

 What about people who stand way too close?